Tinkerforge/doc/en/source/Product_Overview.rst

        :align: center
        :target: _images/Power_Supplies/powersupply_tilted_front_800.jpg

-A stack can be powered by the
-master of the stack over its USB connection.
+A stack can be powered by the master of the stack over its USB connection.
-This option is limited by the USB specification (500mA).
+This option is limited by the USB specification to 500mA.
 A large stack may need more power than 500mA.

 To provide greater currents, Power Supplies are available.